 Did you know that at least 200 000 Canadians experience homelessness each year, and on any given night, more than 30 000 Canadians sleep outside?
 (As reported by the CBC).

 This is a social problem that needs to be solved.

 Cities like Vancouver are actively pursuing the use of containers for socially responsive and responsible housing.
 Within the next 6 months, this major Canadian city is looking to construct up to 300 container houses to provide shelter to those who have none.

 Did you know that more than 2 million Canadian millennials -- those ages 17 to 39 -- currently live at home?
 They lack the funding to be able to enter an artificially inflated housing market.

 This is a financial problem that needs to be solved.

 A container home is economically accessible.

-For about $40 000, the FoxBox DIY container house kit is a cost effective way to enter the housing market.
+For about $40 000, container homes are a cost effective way to enter the housing market.
 It costs less than $205 per square foot, as compared to a traditional home.
-Consider the impact of minimizing the economic debt-burden of young Canadians, allowing them to enter the market — and leave their parents’ basement!
+Consider the impact of minimizing the economic debt-burden of young Canadians, allowing them to enter the market -- and leave their parents' basement!

 Container homes.
 A smart solution.